Anatomy of a Caffeine Headache: Causes, Remedies, Prevention

 “I find that most of the time pain killers dull the pain and a good night sleep takes care of the rest.“

-Note: For those that had a moderate to severe addiction to caffeine, the headache could last for several days, but is usually worse the first 24 hour period without caffeine.
+Note: For those that had a moderate to severe addiction to caffeine, the headache could last for several days, but usually peaks in severity the first 24 hour period without caffeine.

 For those that want to prevent a caffeine headache, there are basically two ways to keep a caffeine headache from developing.

-- Consume about the same amount of caffeine every day. – Don’t vary consumption by any more than about 50mg each and every day, even on the weekends.
+- Consume about the same amount of caffeine every day. – Don’t vary consumption by any more than about 30-50 mg each and every day, even on the weekends.

 By understanding how a caffeine headache develops, how to remedy it, and how to prevent it; this type of headache doesn’t have to be an issue for most people.

-Being aware of the caffeine content of your favorite products as well as being mindful of how much you have consumed are your best defenses against getting caffeine-induced headaches.
+Being aware of the caffeine content of your favorite beverages as well as being mindful of how much you have consumed are your best defenses against getting caffeine-induced headaches.

-1. Our caffeine content database can help people keep track of their caffeine consumption and be aware of how much caffeine they are consuming daily by drinking their favorite beverages.
+1. Our caffeine content database can help people keep track of their caffeine consumption and be aware of how much caffeine they are consuming daily.

 2. Download a caffeine-tracking app.
 This smartphone application allows users to easily track their daily caffeine consumption.